chris-helmerson/NFL_salarycap_optimization/README.md

 # 1) Business Understanding <a class="anchor" id="business_understanding"></a>

-**Business Background**: In an effort to broaden its audience, the NFL is expanding its roster from 32 teams to 34 teams with two new franchises to be located in London, UK and Vancouver, CA. We have been approached by the ownership group from one of the cities and they are eager to establish themselves as serious contenders to maximize public interest and in turn, revenue.
+**Hypothetical Business Background**: In an effort to broaden its audience, the NFL is expanding its roster from 32 teams to 34 teams with two new franchises to be located in London, UK and Vancouver, CA. We have been approached by the ownership group from one of the cities and they are eager to establish themselves as serious contenders to maximize public interest and in turn, revenue.

 **Problem**: The ownership group has asked us how their team can best maximize win percentage during the regular season (17 games)  by looking at how to best allocate their available "Salary Cap" (league imposed spending limit on players).